pscally1005/pscally1005.github.io/_posts/delete/2024-04-01-fish-chips.markdown

 Instructions:
 - Starting with the "chips".
 Wash (but don't peel) your sweet potato, and cut into a French fry shape.
 Add to a medium microwave safe bowl, cover with a plate, and microwave on high for 3 minutes

-- Toss the fries with the oil, garlic, onion, paprika, salt, and black pepper
+- Toss the fries with the oil, garlic powder, onion powder, paprika, salt, and black pepper

 - Preheat your air fryer to 400F, and lightly spray the basket with oil.
 Add in the fries, and air fry for about 6 minutes